thm-mni-ii/sea/README.md

 ├── CMakeLists.txt  # CMake build script
 ├── LICENSE         # Licence descriptionö
 ├── README.md       # You are reading this file now
-├── gtest           # Third party: Googles test library ├── gtest.cmake     # CMake Configucation for Googles test library ├── include         # The libraries header files (*.h) ├── src             # The libraries source files (*.cpp) ├── test            # The test files
+├── third-party     # Third party libraries
+├── include         # The libraries header files (*.h) ├── src             # The libraries source files (*.cpp) ├── src-view        # The source files for the visualization (*.cpp) ├── test            # The test files
 ├── lib             # The library files
 └── bin             # Executable files to test the project